 - Go to Contacts

-- Select the contact for which to enable trusted keys
+- Select the contact you want to enable trusted keys for

 When you trust keys, the keys are also used for digital signature verification to verify the sender’s identity when receiving communications from them.